 That's correct.

-Senator Carden.
+Senator Cardin.

 Mr. Secretary, thank you for being here.

-It's my understanding that the President is going to invite Mr. Putin to the United States to follow up on the understandings reached in Helsinki.
+It's my understanding that the president is going to invite Mr. Putin to the United States to follow up on the understandings reached in Helsinki.

 Can you just briefly tell me what those understandings or agreements reached in Helsinki at the meeting?